-Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses, the amounts of charges accrued by us and related disclosure of contingent assets and liabilities.
+Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the U.S. The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses, the amounts of charges accrued by us and related disclosure of contingent assets and liabilities.
 Such estimates and judgments include those related to revenue recognition, accrued expenses, assumptions in the valuation of stock-based compensation and accounting for and valuation of liability classified warrants.
 We base our estimates on historical experience, facts and circumstances known to us and on various other assumptions that we believe to be reasonable under the circumstances.
 We cannot provide assurances, however, that our estimates, or the assumptions underlying them, will not change over time or otherwise prove inaccurate.
-If this is the case, we may be required to restate our consolidated financial statements, which could in turn subject us to securities class action litigation.
-Defending against such potential litigation relating to a restatement of our consolidated financial statements with respect to the ultimate resolution of any such litigation may be inadequate.
+If this is the case, we may be required to restate our consolidated financial statements, which could, in turn, subject us to securities class action litigation.
+Defending against such potential litigation relating to a restatement of our consolidated financial statements would be expensive and would require significant attention and resources of our management.
+Moreover, our insurance to cover our obligations with respect to the ultimate resolution of any such litigation may be inadequate.
 As a result of these factors, any such potential litigation could have a material adverse effect on our financial results and cause our stock price to decline, which could in turn subject us to securities class action litigation.